 In October 2017, Fjordland completed a drill program of 1,469 metres which tested six shallow UTEM geophysical targets.
-The best results were from holes 17-2 which returned 0.8 metres grading 0.63% nickel, 0.30% copper and 0.1% cobalt and hole 17-6 which returned 3.9 metres grading 0.37% nickel, 0.27% copper and 0.1 % cobalt.
+The best results were from holes 17-2 which returned 0.8 metres grading 0.63% nickel, 0.30% copper and 0.1% cobalt and hole 17-6 which returned 3.9 metres grading 0.37% nickel, 0.27% copper and 0.1% cobalt (see news release dated January 18, 2018).

 Fjordland's 2018 exploration program comprised 1,253.2 metres of core drilling in 11 holes along with property wide geological mapping.
 The 2018 drilling program was designed to test the role of structure in controlling magma emplacement, and sulphide accumulation.
 Several drill holes were selected to test conductive structures interpreted from reprocessing of historical geophysical data that occur close to structures interpreted from satellite images and geological mapping.
 Overall results were low with higher grades being associated with basal accumulations of sulphides over narrow thicknesses.
 The intersections comprise clots and semi-massive sulphide comprised primarily of pyrrhotite with minor pentlandite and chalcopyrite occurring at or near the base of gabbro sills.
-Geological structural mapping and prospecting programs were also completed during the 2018 field operation.
+Geological structural mapping and prospecting programs were also completed during the 2018 field operation. (see news release dated October 24, 2018)

 Field work in 2019 consisted solely of ground based geological activities including mapping and re-logging of selected portions of previously drilled core.
 This activity included the systematic collection of density measurements of core which will, in combination with the high-resolution digital elevation model created in 2018, allow for a refined gravity model for the property using a property wide database collected in the 1990's.
-This work is ongoing.